thewh1teagle/pico-setup/README.md

 picotool load -x main.uf2
 ```

+That's it! 🎉

+If you want more enhancments, you can continue reading... ✨

 ## Fix drivers for uploading with picotool
 1. Download [zadig](https://zadig.akeo.ie/)
 2. Select Option > List All Devices